uvkrishnasai/algorithms-datastructures-java/README.md

 This repository holds algorithms and datastructure programs practiced in Java.

-# Project Structure
+# Repository Structure
-The project structure is as below..
+The repo structure is as below..

     algorithms-datastructures-java
         -- algorithms